| Nickel Cadmium also known as NiCad or NiCd NiCd cells were the forerunners of

 Lithium Ion or Li-ion

-These cells are the next
+cells are the next generation of rechargeable batteries.
+They

-generation of rechargeable batteries.
-They deliver power at higher voltages i.e 3.6V and
+deliver power at higher voltages i.e 3.6V and extensive use has been

-extensive use has been made of these cells in portable computers.
-The cells are expensive
+made of these cells in portable computers.

-and management circuitry is employed in the cells to prevent overcharging and explosion.
+battery packs to prevent overcharging and explosion.

 Cell Voltage 3.6V |